Manchester House Social Services Society

 Jacqui is that welcoming first impression as you come through the entrance to our offices and along with her reception duties, takes care of the foodbank and is the Manchester House Health and Safety Officer at the Social Services Hub.

-Belinda (Financial Administrator)
+(Financial Administrator)

 Maxene (Funding Manager)

 Max comes from a background of health and volunteered at our Op Shop for a while before moving onto the Funding Role.
-She keen on gardening , sewing and enjoys hand crafts so frequently finds bargains in the op shop to re-purpose.
+She is keen on gardening , sewing and enjoys hand crafts so frequently finds bargains in the op shop to re-purpose.

 Governance Board